MrBobertus/Java/README.md

 This repository contains a variety of Java Algorithms and Programs and more.

 ## Language of code:
-The code inside this repository is written using the language Java which is a specific coding language that needs to be compiled befor running.
+The code inside this repository is written using the language Java which is a specific coding language that needs to be compiled before running.
 That means the code will only work in a JDE but you may adapt the code to other languages if your are planning to use another coding language.

 ## License
 All content in this repository is licensed under the Creative Commons Attribution-ShareAlike (CC-BY-SA) License.
 This means you are free to: